-This identifies that the most frequently raised issue in complaints about clinical treatment relates to delayed treatment, followed by incorrect/inappropriate clinical advice and poor standards of medical care.
+This identifies that the most frequently raised issue in complaints about clinical treatment relates to delayed treatment, followed by poor standards of medical care, incorrect diagnosis and delayed diagnosis.
+It is relevant to note that these sub-subjects are based on the issues raised in the complaint and are therefore a reflection of the perceptions of the complainant.